xparadoxical/gddocs/docs/endpoints/songs/musiclibrary.md

 ## CDN Tokens

 The GD client currently sends two parameters for every `https://geometrydashfiles.b-cdn.net` request: `token` and `expires`.
 While these aren't required as of the time of writing, they may be required in the future.
-Click [here](/topics/cdn_token.md) to find out how to generate the CDN tokens.
+Click [here](/topics/cdn_token.md) to find instructions how to generate the CDN tokens.

 ## Archive